1991 Finnish parliamentary election: Results

-By province
+By electoral district

 Aftermath

 The new center-right coalition government would not have an easy time governing the country.
 The fall of the Soviet Union caused a collapse in trade with the east, which together with a worldwide recession, caused major economic problems including high unemployment and ballooning budget deficits.
 In response, the government adopted strict austerity measures, such as cuts in public spending, the unpopularity of which led to the government's defeat in the 1995 elections.